8ulce28/zkVM-ecdsa-benchmark/README.md

 Then, I ran the remaining benchmarks in an Amazon Linux 2023 instance with a larger memory to be able to generate proof for larger guest codes.
 As it had `glibc-2.36` instead of `glibc-2.39`, which is a requirement for installing Valida without Docker, a similar issue arose.

 ## Results
-(I am still trying to find ways to optimize codes based on the tests for linux, they will be added soon.)
 Results regarding one verification per guest code are displayed below.

 ### On Mac